SCI Handbook

 Communicating with Remote Students

 Early in the semester, you should collect your remote students’ institutional email.
-If you are able to add the student to your course management system (i.e. Canvas), you should add them and manage your outgoing messages from your course site.
+If you are able to add the student to your course management system (i.e., Canvas), you should add them and manage your outgoing messages from your course site.
 If you have any trouble collecting your remote students’ addresses, please notify your campus administrator and they’ll provide you with the correct contact info.
 Conversely, your remote students are expected to communicate with you through your institutional email address.
-Please Note: as with all your students, please refrain from using their personal contact info (e.g. Gmail, Yahoo, AOL, etc), even if they request you to do so.
+Please Note: as with all your students, please refrain from using their personal contact info (e.g., Gmail, Yahoo, etc.), even if they request you to do so.

 At Columbia: Your remote students will be assigned Columbia UNIs in the first weeks of class, and will be added to your course site automatically.

-At Cornell: remote students must follow these instructions for gaining access to the Cornell Canvas site
+At Cornell: Your remote students will be assigned a Cornell Net ID, and must follow these instructions for gaining access to the Cornell course site:

-At Yale: Contact Minjin Hashbat, CLS Assistant Director (minjin.hashbat@yale.edu) for information on adding Cornell and Columbia students to the Yale instantiation of Canvas.
+At Yale: Contact David Ortega, CLS Assitant Director (david.ortega@yale.edu) for information on adding Cornell and Columbia students to the Yale instantiation of Canvas.

 Campus Visits